(A) A treatment foster caregiver initially certified after August 21, 2008 shall meet at least one of the following requirements:

 (2) A minimum of sixty hours of training in a classroom setting that complies with the following:

-(a) For an applicant the training shall be completed within twenty-four months prior to the date of application for initial certification as a specialized caregiver.
+(a) For an applicant the training shall be completed within twenty-four months prior to the date of initial certification as a specialized caregiver.

 (b) For a certified caregiver the training shall be completed within twenty-four months of the certified caregiver's written intent to upgrade their certification if the caregiver does not meet the requirement in paragraph (A)(1) of this rule.